This post is our guide for the best things to do in Algarve (Portugal), with tips including historical places, sports, nature, food and shopping.

 Costa Vicentina (Vicentina Coast)

-The Costa Vicentina, located on the west coast with beaches of cliffs and sea vegetation.
+The Costa Vicentina, located on the west coast with beaches of cliffs, sea vegetation, and the typical village of Aljezur.

 Litoral Sul (South Coast)